eyalbd2/Deep_RL_Course/README.md

 ![alt text](./Images/acrobot_video.gif?raw=true)

 ## Results for tests
-We have constructed some exrepiments for hyper parameters calibration and for study.
+We have constructed some experiments for hyper parameters calibration and for study.
 All results are shown in detail in the report we wrote, which is also in the main directory "Deep_RL_Course".
-We also present below some of our main experiments results.
+We also present below some of our main results.

 <p align="center">
   <img src="https://raw.githubusercontent.com/eyalbd2/Deep_RL_Course/master/Images/DQN_Taxi.JPG" width="400" title="Taxi DQN Converge">